 Navigating through the terminologies used in health insurance industry and choosing the best health insurance plan can be quite difficult.
 The sheer number of different types of health insurance plans can easily get you confused.
 In this article we will explain it to you all the types of major health insurance plans so that you can make an informed decision.

 The first and foremost thing to understand here is that not all health insurance plans are meant to serve the same purpose.
 Specific health insurance plans are designed to meet specific needs.
-When you compare the available plans, it is important to understand the way they are organized and structured.
+When you compare the best health insurance plans, it is important to understand the way they are organized and structured.

 - HMOs and EPOs